dploeger/jekyll-revealjs/README.md

   height: 720px
 ```

-Note that if a mapping is passed, the values will be inserted into the final javascript as quoted strings.
+Note that if a mapping is passed, the values will be inserted into the final JavaScript as quoted strings.
 If this is unacceptable (for example, if you want to pass a boolean parameter that takes `true` or `false`), specify a list of strings.

-`reveal_dependencies` takes a list of strings representing the javascript to specify a dependency [as you would in reveal.js](https://github.com/hakimel/reveal.js/#dependencies), for example:
+`reveal_dependencies` takes a list of strings representing the JavaScript to specify a dependency [as you would in reveal.js](https://github.com/hakimel/reveal.js/#dependencies), for example:

 ```yaml
 reveal_dependencies: